Aidar5/nattoeng/docs/source/book/07_files/1_open.rst

 File opening
 ---------------

-To start working with a file, you have to open it.
+To start working with a file you have to open it.

 ``open()``
 ^^^^^^^^^^